Jagged Alliance (video game): Plot

 In 1952, nuclear testing is conducted on the island of Metavira in the South Atlantic ocean.
 In 1995, a research team led by scientist Brenda Richards and her father Jack discovers the island's trees were mutated by the radiation from the nuclear blasts.
 Despite being unable to reproduce, the trees, named Fallow Trees, are found to produce a unique sap with remarkable medicinal properties.
 The Richards promptly work to establish a harvesting operation to secure more sap, aided by Brenda's assistant Lucas Santino.
-Unknown to the pair, Santino discovers sap's potential could make him wealthy if he has sole control over it.
+Unknown to the pair, Santino discovers that the sap's potential could make him wealthy if he has sole control over it.

 A few months later, Santino secretly sabotages Brenda's lab and destroys much of her research, whereupon he uses the incident to convince Jack to let him establish a second science team.
 The Richards realize too late what Santino is doing, and watch as he uses mercenaries to take over Metavira by force.
 Seeking to stop this and prevent him abusing the sap for his own gains, Jack and Brenda make contact with the player and offer them funds to recruit their own mercenaries and liberate the island.
 Recruiting a team from the Association of International Mercenaries (A.I.M.), the player begins by recovering a stolen component from the harvesting operation that Santino's men had taken.

-Upon learning of the Richards hiring outside help to fight him back, Santino orders his men to prevent this, leading to a guerrila combat across the island and attempts by Santino's men to sabotage the Richard's efforts.
+Upon learning of the Richards hiring outside help to fight him back, Santino orders his men to prevent this, leading to guerrilla combat across the island and attempts by Santino's men to sabotage the Richards' efforts.
 Despite this, the A.I.M. mercenaries fight back, reclaiming every sector of the island, ultimately cornering Santino in his base, whereupon they promptly kill him and end his tyranny.
 The game's ending at this point is impacted by what actions the player took on certain events, including the kidnapping of Brenda, which influences Jack's congratulation of the player and their team.